 cqlsh is a command line shell for interacting with Cassandra through CQL (the Cassandra Query Language).
-It is shipped with every Cassandra package, and can be found in the bin/ directory alongside the cassandra executable. cqlsh utilizes the Python native protocol driver, and connects to the single node specified on the command line.
+It is shipped with every Cassandra package, and can be found in the bin/ directory alongside the Cassandra executable. cqlsh utilizes the Python native protocol driver, and connects to the single node specified on the command line.

 cqlsh is compatible with Python 2.7.

 In general, a given version of cqlsh is only guaranteed to work with the version of Cassandra that it was released with.
-In some cases, cqlsh make work with older or newer versions of Cassandra, but this is not officially supported.
+In some cases, cqlsh may work with older or newer versions of Cassandra, but this is not officially supported.

 cqlsh ships with all essential dependencies.
 However, there are some optional dependencies that can be installed to improve the capabilities of cqlsh.